project-owner/Peppy.doc/Home.md

 ### What is Peppy?
 **Peppy** is the name of the audio player which contains three ingredients: [Hardware](https://github.com/project-owner/Peppy.doc/wiki/Hardware), [Software](https://github.com/project-owner/Peppy.doc/wiki/Software) and [Woodware](https://github.com/project-owner/Peppy.doc/wiki/Woodware).
 Why Peppy?
 This is the first word which came to my mind when I tried to find out any word which would contain three **P** characters for **P**ython **P**ygame **P**layer.
 That reflects the fact that the software component was written in Python language using Pygame library.

-Here are the key features of the Hardware component:
+Here are the key features of the [Hardware](https://github.com/project-owner/Peppy.doc/wiki/Hardware) component:
 * It is based on popular single-board computer Raspberry Pi 2.
-This is the "heart".
 * High quality audio achieved by using integrated Amplifier module HiFiBerry Amp+ and Sony speakers.
-This is the "voice".
-* The Hardware have six "senses" to control its functionality:
+* The [Hardware](https://github.com/project-owner/Peppy.doc/wiki/Hardware) has six "senses" to control its functionality:
     * Mouse
     * Keyboard
     * Touch-Screen